-At the end of the packed day, a mix of Hollywood executives and Italian creators will make their way to a glitzy rooftop party in WeHo to network and share their ideas, which Martelli says will be "a natural way to bridge the gap between the two territories.
-This could be the beginning of some amazing American-Italian TV to come."
+At the end of the day, a mix of Hollywood executives and Italian creators will party in WeHo to network and share their ideas, which Martelli says will be "a natural way to bridge the gap between the two territories."

+"You never know," she says.
+"This could be the beginning of some amazing American-Italian TV to come."